-Now, for you to get an understanding of the best practices in this field, here is a list of the best corporate finance books.
+Now, to understand the best practices in this field, here is a list of the best corporate finance books.

 The Road Less Stupid: Advice from the Chairman of the Board

 Author: Keith J. Cunningham

 In this book, the author says that we sabotage our own business and success prospects because of the errors we keep making.
-And, a lot of times, these errors are a product of our over-optimistic and emotional decisions which lack proper thought and reasoning.
+And often, these errors are a product of our over-optimistic and emotional decisions, which lack proper thought and reasoning.
 The premise of this book is simple: avoid doing stupid things.
 How to know which one of your acts is stupid?
 The author Keith J. Cunningham answers with his professional experience spanning over 45 years.
 He has this experience in advising entrepreneurs and building businesses.
 This book will guide you to take down many of the challenges in growing your business.
 It will help you make better decisions and build properly thought-out strategies for business growth.
 In all, this book is an account of practical and plain-spoken business advice.

 This book will help any business, regardless of the size or industry, to be more effective and profitable.
-Thousands of users say this is the best business book ever read, and there are many who vouch having made more money after reading this.
+Thousands of users say this is the best business book ever read, and there are many who vouch for having made more money after reading this.

 The Wall Street MBA: Your Personal Crash Course in Corporate Finance